 You can learn more about these monologues here!

-“The stakes are sky-high: Wendoll’s soul is in danger and the comedy comes from truly committing to the tactics for forgetting Anne–and then giving up just as forcefully.”
+“The stakes are sky-high: Wendoll’s soul is in danger, and the comedy comes from truly committing to the tactics for forgetting Anne—and then giving up just as forcefully.”

 “This speech is an opportunity to show both sides of Wendoll.
 He’s obsessed with his own crimes and has fled to the woods to hide from the people he’s wronged.”

-“Ferdinand is standing over the bodies of his sister and his two young nephews who he ordered to be murdered.
+“Ferdinand is standing over the bodies of his sister and two young nephews whom he ordered to be murdered.
 His servant Bosola hired goons to strangle the Duchess and her children, but on seeing the dead bodies, Ferdinand wishes Bosola had not followed his orders or might have intervened to save their lives.”

-“There are many ways to play the speech...[Hippolito] might be unmoved by [Bellafront’s] tears, he could come to the realization that she’s as miserable as he is and want to offer comfort–or he could be punishing her further by suggesting that she’s not supposed to have emotions in her line of work.”
+“There are many ways to play the speech….
+[Hippolito] might be unmoved by [Bellafront’s] tears, he could come to the realization that she’s as miserable as he is and want to offer comfort, or he could be punishing her further by suggesting that she’s not supposed to have emotions in her line of work.”

-5. Gaveston: “Edward II” by Christopher Marlowe
+5. “Edward II” by Christopher Marlowe: Gaveston’s letter of love

 Learn more about these monologues here!

-1. Charlie: “Pomona” by Alistair McDowall
+1. “Pomona” by Alistair McDowall: Charlie

 “The ultimate overshare.
-On a first read, Charlie’s monologue might sound childish and gratuitous but remember that it comes from a play that isn’t what it appears and has encouraged contradictory interpretations.”
+On a first read, Charlie’s monologue might sound childish and gratuitous, but remember that it comes from a play that isn’t what it appears and has encouraged contradictory interpretations.”

-2. Brian: “Narrative” by Anthony Neilson
+2. “Narrative” by Anthony Neilson: Brian

-“From the master of plays made in the rehearsal room, Narrative is a deceptive piece full of vignettes and strange goings-on.
+“From the master of plays made in the rehearsal room, ‘Narrative’ is a deceptive piece full of vignettes and strange goings-on.
 Here, Brian confronts his partner over their inability to love and realizes that there is no way forward for them as a couple.”

-4. John: “Cock” by Mike Bartlett
+3. “Cock” by Mike Bartlett: John

-5. Mark: “Wink” by Phoebe Eclair-Powell
+4. “Wink” by Phoebe Eclair-Powell: Mark

 “The play is made up of monologues from Mark and a teacher, which cover connecting events.
 The choice here then is to either pick a character to deliver the speech towards, or to keep it in the form of a monologue.”